apalala/grako/README.rst

 3.0.0-rc.3
 ----------

     * A major version bump because backwards-compatibility had to be broken to solve long-standing inconsitencies and implement important new features pythonically.
+That said, most of the changes required in all of the sizable downstrem projects consisted basically in making the grammars comply with the new syntax.

     * The *cut* operator is now ``~``, the tilde.